AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 * Child deliveries are now set to the **[!UICONTROL Organizational unit]** of the security group to which the user creating the message template belongs, rather than being restricted to the **[!UICONTROL Organizational unit]** of the **Message Center agent (mcExec)** security group.

 * The default **Message Center Execution (mcExec)** campaign, which gathers the transactional messaging child deliveries, is now set to the organizational unit **All** allowing all users to view reports of child deliveries.

+* Users with the **MC user** role can now duplicate published events if they are in the same **Organizational unit** as the user who created the event. <!--Does it mean they can duplicate an event created by a user form the Admin security group?-->

+## Transactional event permissions?

 To assign the **MC user** role: